techidaily/site-android-location-track/source/_posts/in-2024-how-to-intercept-text-messages-on-itel-a05s-drfone-by-drfone-virtual-android.md

 ![google services](https://images.wondershare.com/drfone/article/2024/02/turn-off-google-location-tracking-3.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 We all know that Google is committed to offering us new products and improving its existing services.
 That’s indeed beneficial to all of us, especially in today’s ever-changing world.
 But definitely, it’s not possible if Google doesn’t have adequate location information from the pool of its users.
 Why so?
 Simply because location data determines the latest community trends and helps specialists find the perfect basis for fresh developments.
 Do you want to contribute something to the advancement of Google products?
 If so, you can start by giving Google access to the location data on your Itel A05s smartphone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 Top 4 Techniques to Turn Off Google Location Tracking on Android